Location: Harkins Hall 412

 Once each course has met for at least three contact hours, all online add/drop functionality for students will cease.
 In all cases, permission at varying levels will be required to add/drop courses.

 Administrative Adjustment Period

-Beginning the third week of the semester, any changes to student schedules must be done in consultation with the Office of the Dean of Undergraduate and Graduate Studies.
+Beginning the third week of the semester, any changes to student schedules must be done in consultation with the Office of the Dean of Undergraduate Studies.
 Changes will not be processed in the system until the student understands all of the potential ramifications of dropping a course; these may include a “WD” grade or no refund.
 Adding a course after it has met for 3 contact hours requires written authorization from the instructor and department chairperson/program director of the course.
-Once a course has met for 6 contact hours, all schedule changes will additionally require approval from the Office of the Dean of Undergraduate and Graduate Studies.
+Once a course has met for 6 contact hours, all schedule changes will additionally require approval from the Office of the Dean of Undergraduate Studies.
 Students are subject to a $100 late registration fee for each course.
-This fee will be added to the tuition bill unless sufficient reason for late registration is provided.
+Such fee will be added to the tuition bill unless sufficient reason for late registration is provided.

 There will be no retroactive change of a standard to a pass/fail course.

 - Only one course per semester (with a maximum of four courses in total) may be taken on a pass/fail basis (option for freshmen begins with the second semester).